nus-cs2103-AY2122S2/ip/docs/README.md

 Adds a task to be done.
 Format: `todo DESCRIPTION`

+* `DESCRIPTION` should be a basic description of the task, and can be in any format desired by the user.

+Examples:

+* `todo Test` adds a task with description `Test`.
+* `todo 12345` adds a task with a description `12345`.

 ### Adding a task with a deadline: `deadline`

 Adds a task with a deadline.